Kolchak: The Night Stalker

 Kolchak: The Night Stalker is an American television series that aired on ABC during the 1974–1975 season.
 The series followed wire service reporter Carl Kolchak (Darren McGavin) who investigates mysterious crimes with unlikely causes, particularly those involving the supernatural or science fiction, including fantastic creatures.
 The series was preceded by the two television movies, The Night Stalker (1972) and The Night Strangler (1973).
-Although the series lasted only a single season, it rapidly achieved cult status and has remained very popular in syndication.
+Although the series lasted only a single season, it developed cult status in syndication.

 Chris Carter cited Kolchak as a "tremendous influence" in creating his franchise The X-Files.
-In 2005, inspired by that success, The X-Files producer Frank Spotnitz resurrected the series as Night Stalker, with a new cast and characters, as well as subsequent novels and comic books.
-The new series was a ratings bomb, however, and was quietly cancelled after only six of the ten episodes which had been produced were aired.
+In 2005, inspired by that success, The X-Files producer Frank Spotnitz resurrected the series as Night Stalker, but the new series was unable to compete with CBS' C.S.I. and was cancelled after only six of the ten episodes that had been produced were aired on ABC.
+The full ten-episode series was eventually aired on the Sci-Fi Channel in the summer of 2006.
+Several comics and novels based upon the original series have been published.

-Predecessors

 Origins

-The main character originated in an unpublished novel, The Kolchak Papers, written by Jeff Rice.
-In it, a Las Vegas newspaper reporter named Carl Kolchak tracks down and defeats a serial killer who turns out to be a vampire named Janos Skorzeny.
-The novel reveals that his birth name is "Karel", although he uses the anglicized version "Carl".
-After the success of the TV film and its sequel, the novel was published in 1973 by Pocket Books as a mass-market paperback original, entitled The Night Stalker, with a photo of Darren McGavin on the cover to tie it to the film.

-The second television film, The Night Strangler, was also turned into a novel (written by Jeff Rice but based on a script by Richard Matheson), published in 1974 by Pocket Books.

-Both novels were republished in 2007 by Moonstone in an omnibus edition called The Kolchak Papers.
-Moonstone Books has continued to produce Kolchak comic books.

 The Night Stalker

-ABC approached Rice with an offer to option The Kolchak Papers, which was adapted eventually by Richard Matheson into a television movie, The Night Stalker.
-It was produced by Dan Curtis and directed by John Llewellyn Moxey.
-Darren McGavin played the role of Carl.
-The cast also included Carol Lynley, Simon Oakland, Ralph Meeker, Claude Akins, Charles McGraw, Kent Smith, Stanley Adams, Elisha Cook Jr., Larry Linville, Jordan Rhodes, and Barry Atwater as the vampire Janos Skorzeny.

-The Night Stalker first aired January 11, 1972, and garnered the highest ratings of any television movie at that time (33.2 rating — 54 share).
+The character originated in The Kolchak Papers, a novel written by Jeff Rice.
+In the novel and film, a Las Vegas newspaper reporter named Carl Kolchak (Darren McGavin) tracks down and defeats a serial killer who turns out to be the vampire Janos Skorzeny (Barry Atwater).
+The novel gives Kolchak's birth name as "Karel", although he uses the anglicized version "Carl".
+ABC approached Rice with an offer to option The Kolchak Papers, which was adapted by Richard Matheson into a television movie.
+At the time it was optioned for the screen, the novel was unpublished.
+The Night Stalker first aired January 11, 1972, and garnered the highest ratings of any television movie at that time (33.2 rating—54 share).
 Matheson received a 1973 Edgar Award from the Mystery Writers of America for Best TV Feature or Miniseries Teleplay.